42core-team/monorepo/wiki/reference/objects/enum e_build_type.md

 Determines whether and what the unit will build if you use it as the builder argument when executing a build action.

+This enum is only used in the config to indicate each units building capabilities.

 ## Signature

 ```c